-In the Gugin Research Team we are about to start researching on how, when and why we as managers use fear as a management tool.
+In the Gugin Research Team, we are about to start researching on how, when and why we as managers use fear as a management tool.
 Our preliminary research shows that some use it often, others never but almost everyone we have talked to believe that they use fear from time to time without knowing it.

-We want to find out how,when and why and investigate if there are cultural, geographical, gender or age group ties to the how, when and why.
+We want to find out how, when and why and investigate if there are cultural, geographical, gender or age group ties to the how, when and why.

-Fear in a Cross-Cultural context
+Fear in a Cross-Cultural Context

-We know fear is perceived different in different cultures; both national cultures, profession cultures, religious cultures and ethnic cultures.
+We know fear is perceived differently in different cultures; both national cultures, profession cultures, religious cultures and ethnic cultures.
 That is why we want to understand fear better, how we deal with the fear and how we use it to motivate others.
 Later we want to examine how these different perceptions and uses of fear can lead to cultural clashes and then we – as usual – will try to develop ways to reconcile the fear dilemma and provide practical tools for our clients

 Please start the survey here